Blanche Barrow: Barrow Gang

 At 1:00 am on July 20, 1933, Sheriff Coffey, leading the posse and bearing a steel, bullet-proof shield, knocked on one of the gang's two cabin doors, announced he was law enforcement and said he needed to speak to them.
 Blanche's response of "just a minute" was a prearranged code which alerted Clyde, who went into the garage, where he could see Coffey through a glass panel in the door.
 Clyde fired a Browning Automatic Rifle M1918, a military-grade automatic rifle, at Coffey, who dove away amid a barrage of gunfire from the BAR in front and responding fire from the posse behind him, which wounded him.
-Clyde also directed rounds from the Browning at an armored sedan parked to block their cars in at the garage doors.
+Clyde also fired rounds from the Browning at an armored police sedan parked across the garage doors to block their cars in.
 The bullets penetrated and wounded the officer behind the wheel, George Highfill, in both knees, forcing him to back away from the front of the garage doors, thereby freeing an escape route for the gang's car.

-Blanche and Buck had to leave the cover of their cabin as it had no interior door leading into the garage as did the cabin occupied by Clyde.
+Blanche and Buck had to leave the cover of their cabin, as it had no interior door leading into the garage, as did the cabin occupied by Clyde.
 Exposed, they were targeted by the posse's gunfire.
 Buck fell with a through-and-through wound entering his left temple, the bullet traveling the inner surface of the front portion of his skull, and out of his right temple.
 Bonnie and Clyde stopped, and while under fire, helped Blanche drag Buck into the car and drove away under a barrage of fire, which shattered the car windows.
 Glass splinters penetrated and blinded Blanche's left eye and damaged her right.
 The apartments and tavern location is now covered by highway lanes approaching the Kansas City airport.
-The exact apartment site in on an entrance ramp.
-At 12118 N Ambassador Dr, Kansas City, MO 64163 a plaque memorializes the nearby incident.
+The exact apartment site is on an entrance ramp.
+At 12118 N Ambassador Dr, Kansas City, MO 64163, a plaque memorializes the nearby incident.

-The fleeing criminals eventually acquired another car, one without bullet holes, and they camped near an overgrown dead-end road near the abandoned Dexfield amusement park in Dexter, Iowa.
+The fleeing criminals eventually acquired another car without bullet holes.
+They camped near an overgrown dead-end road near the abandoned Dexfield amusement park in Dexter, Iowa.
 Buck's injuries were too severe to permit them to leave.
 Within four days they were spotted and identified.
-With the road covered, a 50-member posse (mainly townspeople armed with shotguns and hunting rifles) approached the camp soon after dawn.
+With the road covered, a 50-member posse, mainly townspeople armed with shotguns and hunting rifles, approached the camp soon after dawn.
 Clyde and Jones opened fire, but were quickly outgunned and wounded.
 With their cars wrecked, they abandoned the heavy BARs and ran.